jfo/blog/source/posts/sild-save-the-environment.md

 > expensive, and this isn't very performative, you're an idiot!"

 > I wouldn't really argue with you! (except _maybe_ on the idiot thing, which
-> seems a little harsh) There are lots of opportunities for making
+> seems a little harsh).
+All of these things, in fact, are very very true.
-> this faster, better, and generally more perfomative!
-In fact, I'm trying to
+> There are lots of opportunities for making this faster, better, and generally
-> keep a running tally of those things in my head, and am looking forward to
+> more perfomant, in fact, I'm trying to keep a running tally of those things
-> refactoring things after I get everything working!
-Much more on that later,
+> in my head, and am looking forward to a lot of refactoring after I get
-> but you know, cut me some slack- the goal of this iteration is clarity and
+> everything working!
+The goal of this iteration is clarity and consistency in
-> consistency in implementation, not performance.
-I'd love to make that a
+> implementation, not performance.
+I'd love to make that a priority later
-> priority later though!
+> though!

 <hr>